alemari7/HW4_IDD/README.md

   ]
   ```
 ## Task 2: Profiling
+The purpose of Task 2 is to analyze the claims extracted from the tables and generate comprehensive profiling data.
+This task provides statistical insights into the claims by calculating various distributions and averages.
+The results are stored in structured formats for easy interpretation and further analysis.
 A profiling of the extracted claims is produced, containing the following distributions:
 - Distribution of metrics
 - Distribution of specifications names